 We have all heard horrific stories about children of the first peoples being ripped away from the security and love of their family and village.
 We learned how young children were unceremoniously deposited into residential schools.
 It happened in North America, and now Malidoma Patrice Somé relates his experience in Upper Volta, Africa at the hands of Jesuit priests.

 Perhaps child kidnapping at the mercy of religious fanatics is a world-wide phenomenon.
-It’s like this: a child has its secure foundation nicely set in place, then along comes someone who thinks they are superior, takes the child, then transplants him/her into an extremely harsh alternate setting.
-There, the so-called “advanced” or “civilized” white people attempt to destroy his/her early foundational bonds and replace them with something utterly loathsome and most unnatural.
+It’s like this: a child has its secure foundation nicely set in place.
+Next, along comes someone who thinks they are superior, takes the child, and transplants him/her into an extremely harsh alternate setting.
+There, the so-called “advanced” or “civilized” intruders attempt to destroy his/her early foundational bonds and replace them with something utterly loathsome and most unnatural.

 “Born Into” Conflicting Beliefs